zhill/enterprise-docs/content/docs/overview/windows/_index.md

 As of Enterprise 2.3.0, Anchore can analyze and provide vulnerability matches for Windows images.
-Anchore downloads, unpacks, and analyzes the windows image contents in a similar way it does linux-based images, providing OS information as well as discovered application packages like npms, gems, python, NuGet, and java archives.
+Anchore downloads, unpacks, and analyzes the windows image contents in a similar way, it does Linux-based images, providing OS information as well as discovered application packages like npms, gems, python, NuGet, and java archives.

 Vulnerabilities for Windows images are matched against the detected OS version and KBs detected installed in the image.
 These are matched using data from the Microsoft Security Research Center (MSRC) data API.

 ### Requirements

-Analyzing windows images is supported out-of-the-box with no configuration changes, but in order to get vulnerability results, your deployment must:
+Analyzing windows images is supported out-of-the-box with no configuration changes, but to get vulnerability results, your deployment must:

 1. Deploy an on-premises feed service
 1. Have the _microsoft_ driver enabled in the feed service
-1. The driver must have an api key configured for accessing Microsoft's MSRC vulnerability data API
+1. The driver must have an API key configured for accessing Microsoft's MSRC vulnerability data API
 1. The policy engine must have the _microsoft_ feed enabled to be synced from the feed service

 ### Configuring Microsoft Feeds